Rift Valley Children’s Village

 - Scheduling days off for long-term volunteers and Sundays off for all volunteers and foreign staff

-- Coordinating weekly class schedules for our Day Care program, which consists of informal morning and afternoon classes at RVCV taught by volunteers
+- Coordinating weekly activity schedules for kids, which consists of weekends as well as weekday late morning and afternoon activities/classes at RVCV led by volunteers

-- Planning special holiday events and activities for the children during school breaks
+- Collaborating with RVCV Senior Staff to plan weekend activities, holiday events, and activities for our children during school breaks

-- Communicating with the HR Director on volunteer/staff relations
+- Communicating with the Executive Director / Director of RVCV on volunteer/staff relations

-- Determining the most needed items at RVCV and communicating all needs to the US Office
+- Determining the most needed items at RVCV and communicating these needs through our supply request process

-- Keeping the library, preschool room and all materials for class times stocked and organized
+- Keeping the library, preschool room, and all materials for classes and activities stocked and organized

 - Coordinating with the Volunteer House cooks on meal planning